The Ultimate Guide to Event Planning for Nonprofits

 Get Your Event Planning Committee Together

 All successful fundraisers rely on the recruitment and action of a strong leadership team.
-So get a nonprofit event planning committee in place early to help with all of the event logistics and capitalize on your fundraising campaign.
+So get a nonprofit event planning committee in place early to help with the event logistics and capitalize on your fundraising campaign.

 Set Event Fundraising Goals

-Here are a few questions that might help you decide what direction you’ll take when planning your event:
+Here are a few questions that might help you decide what direction you’ll take when planning your next event:

 - What is your target fundraising goal?
 You’ll need a fundraising budget to add in event planning costs.